 Danielle Damico is a Board-Certified Behavior Analyst with a Masters Degree in Special Education from Ball State University.
 She continues her professional development through active involvement in professional associations, volunteer work with Special Olympics, and presenting her work at conferences.
 With 12+ years of experience in the field, Danielle has worked with clients in a variety of settings, including residential, school, home-based, clinic-based, and in the community.
 Danielle has extensive experience creating behavioral interventions for individuals of all ages with severe challenging behaviors and complex disabilities.
 Danielle is passionate about providing high-quality person-centered services and collaborating with families to achieve socially significant milestones.

 In 2014, Jessica became a Board Certified Assistant Behavior Analyst and received her medical license through the Commonwealth of Virginia to practice ABA.
 Jess is passionate about working with children on the spectrum and finds it very rewarding knowing she can help children and their families lead more fulfilling lives.
-Serving in a leadership role at Spiritos School, Jessica works closely with Samantha in writing programs for the children, overseeing the Behavior Technicians and insuring the programs are implemented properly for the best result.
+Serving in a leadership role at Spiritos School, Jessica works closely with Danielle in writing programs for the children, overseeing the Behavior Technicians, and ensuring the programs are implemented properly for the best result.

 We have an extremely well qualified, fun, and friendly staff who are dedicated to putting the children first.
 All our Behavior Technicians are required to obtain their Registered Behavior Technician certification within the first few months of employment.
 At Spiritos School, we provide ongoing training and supervision to insure our children receive the best care possible.
 In evaluating an applicant’s suitability for employment, the most important qualification is their eyes must shine when interacting with the children.
 If that isn’t apparent, no amount of education or experience will matter.